GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Localizing sound sources is a vague objective, and the exact formulation of the problem varies broadly across the literature.

 *From simulated to real-world environments*
-First and foremost, the targetted acoustic environment can be of different natures.
+First and foremost, the targetted acoustic environment can be of different nature.
 Some methods are solely tested in a simulation where the fidelity to the real world is inherently imperfect.
 As motivated in @chap:simulator, simulation provides several benefits.
 In particular, it offers a cost-effective data source that is particularly relevant when using data-based approaches.